geoffb/www-geoffblair-com/htdocs/blog/new-zealand-2014-day-1.md

 ![Delicious churros with chocolate and dulce de leche][9]

 While delicious, the chocolate overload was the last straw in an exhausting 32 hours since we left San Diego.
-Since we didn't sleep much on the plane and we have an 8:30am tour of scenice LotR locations, we're calling it an early-ish night!
+Since we didn't sleep much on the plane and we have an 8:30am tour of scenic LotR locations, we're calling it an early-ish night!

 ## Melissa says: